CoryG89/markedejs/README.md

 markedejs
 =========

-A node moudule for rendering markdown into HTML and applying EJS templating.
+A node module for rendering markdown to HTML and applying EJS templating.

 ## Dependencies